Brian Wilshire: Controversy over racial comments

-Following condemnation, including by Premier Iemma, Wilshire has since apologised for his comments.
+Following condemnation, including by Iemma, Wilshire apologised for his comments.

-He has since returned to 2GB Overnights in about May 2016, only about five months after retiring.
+He returned to 2GB Overnights in about May 2016, only about five months after retiring.

-Referencing the 2gb.com website as of 22 November 2018, Wilshire is no longer working with the radio station in any capacity.
+Personal life and death

+Wilshire was married to his wife, Ruth, for over 45 years before her death in December 2023.
+They had two children.

+Wilshire died on 13 January 2026 at the age of 81.